-If we go back to that triangle of phonetic discipline - empirical creativity and productive paranoia, all driven by some ambition that’s bigger than you, it is the complete extreme antithesis of complacency.
+Imagine a triangle of fanatic discipline, empirical creativity, and productive paranoia, all driven by some ambition that’s bigger than you.
+That is the complete extreme antithesis of complacency.

 If you are truly a disciplined, obsessed, monomaniacal fanatic discipline, you’re non-complacent.
 If you are firing bullets and you are bringing a constant and empirical approach, that is not complacent.
 And if you are building reserve funds and you are always asking the question, "What if?" what could go wrong?
 What could come around the corner?
 What opportunity might be there?
 That’s the productive paranoia.
 It is the complete antithesis of complacency.